-Prerequisite: MATH102 (Precalculus) or placement into MATH140 Co-requisite: PHYS101 Enrollment Comments: This course is designed for life science majors but not intended for math majors.
+Enrollment Comments: This course is designed for life science major.
+NOT intended for math majors.
 Must be taken concurrently with PHYS101.
 Meets general education science lab requirements.

 PHYS102.
 University Physics I (4)

 In this calculus-based physics course, students are introduced to foundational concepts of physics using trigonometric and differentiation techniques.
 Topics include Newtonian mechanics, conservation of energy and momentum, and introductory thermodynamics.
 Course includes a mandatory lab component.
 Successful completion of this course requires passing both PHYS102 and PHYS102L with a C- or better in a concurrent semester.